cminers/braiins-os/docs/index.md

 ### Option A: Install from SD card

-In the System > Install Current System to Device (NAND) menu, you can trigger an operation that writes Braiins OS permanently to miner NAND memory.
-Please note that backup of the original firmware is NOT created during the process.
+In the System > Install Current System to Device (NAND) menu, you can trigger an operation that writes Braiins OS permanently to the miner's NAND memory.
+Please note that a backup of the original firmware is NOT created during the process.

-Alternatively, you can login to the SD card running miner via SSH and run the following command: ```miner nand_install```
+Alternatively, you can login to the SD card running the miner via SSH and run the following command: ```miner nand_install```

-When NAND contains original or bOS firmware, then MAC address and other network information is preserved for newly installed firmware.
-The device settings installed to NAND cannot be overridden by changing network settings in system running from SD card.
+When NAND contains original or bOS firmware, the MAC address and other network information are preserved for newly installed firmware.
+The device settings installed to NAND cannot be overridden by changing network settings in a system running on a SD card.

-Once done, do not forget to adjust jumper to boot from NAND memory (instead of SD card):
+Once done, do not forget to adjust your jumper to boot from NAND memory (instead of the SD card):
    - [Antminer S9](s9)
    - [Dragon Mint T1](dm1)

 ### Option B: Install using SSH

-*Note: You have to have Python 3 installed to install Braiins OS using SSH and run all the `*.py` scripts.
+*Note: You must have Python 3 installed in order to install Braiins OS using SSH and run all the `*.py` scripts.
 [Follow this guide to install Python 3.](python-install)*

 The tool creates a backup of the original firmware in the ```backup``` folder.
 It is important to **keep the backup safe** to resolve any potential future issues.